 If you have changed your name or moved house you will need to update your details on the electoral register.
 You can do this online at www.gov.uk/register-to-vote.
 It takes about five minutes to update your details and you will need to submit your National Insurance number and your date of birth.

 We may sometimes ask you to provide documentation to verify your identity to enable you to register to vote.
-Please note that we are introducing the use of electronic scanners to check and verify identity documents.
-We will scan documents with a product called Trust ID.
-You can find further information about Trust ID on their website.
+Please note that we use electronic scanners to check and verify identity documents from all customers applying to access council services.
+We will scan documents with a product called Trust ID

 Do you have friends or family living abroad who are British citizens?
 Let them know they can now vote in UK Parliament elections, even if they've lived outside the UK for more than 15 years.